kvjmistry/NueXSec/README.md

 `./nuexsec --run 1 --printonly --printall` additional options for only printing data, ext etc are available too.
 # Configuration and Options
 Configuration quantities such as the POT and fiducial volume boundary can be found in `config.txt`.
-The Utility class `Initialize` function reads in these values along with other options you give.
+The Utility class `Initialise` function reads in these values along with other options you give.
 These parameters are then inherited across all classes in the code which you can use.

 Full options and more documentation is available by doing `./nuexsec --h`.